Belgian governments at all levels are taking measures to slow down the spread of the coronavirus.

 The measures imposed by other EU countries can be found on the website re-open EU.

-Corona tests can not be done 'spontaneous', you need a referral from your GP/family doctor.
+Corona tests cannot be done 'spontaneous', you need a testing code.
 More information on the testing protocol can be found here.

 Questions & news